At a Glance

 Even if your insurance covers CPAP equipment, you may have out-of-pocket costs from a deductible or coinsurance.

-• Deductible: Your annual deductible is a fixed amount that you have to pay before your insurance starts covering any costs.
+- Deductible: Your annual deductible is a fixed amount that you have to pay before your insurance starts covering any costs.

-• Coinsurance: Coinsurance is a percentage of costs that your insurer requires you to pay even after you have met your deductible.
+- Coinsurance: Coinsurance is a percentage of costs that your insurer requires you to pay even after you have met your deductible.

+Deductible and coinsurance amounts vary based on your specific insurance plan.
+In some cases, high deductibles or coinsurance requirements can drive up your spending on CPAP equipment despite having insurance coverage.
 For this reason, you should look closely at your insurance policy to determine how much you can expect to pay.
 You may have an out-of-pocket maximum that caps your spending in any calendar year.

 Does Medicare Cover CPAP Machines?

-Medicare provides coverage for CPAP machines and supplies for people who have been diagnosed with OSA by their doctor and who show that they are routinely using and benefiting from their CPAP device.
+Medicare provides coverage for CPAP machines and supplies for people who've been diagnosed with OSA by their doctor and who show that they're routinely using and benefiting from their CPAP device.
+Like most insurance providers, Medicare requires that you meet with a doctor, have a sleep study, and receive a diagnosis of OSA before covering CPAP therapy.

 Medicare often covers the initial initial three months of a CPAP machine rental.
 After that, you and your doctor must demonstrate that you are regularly using the device and that your symptoms have improved.
-After 13 months of renting the CPAP machine, you become its owner, but Medicare will continue to cover supplies if you are consistently using the device.
+After 13 months of renting the CPAP machine, you become its owner, but Medicare will continue to cover supplies if you're consistently using the device.

 During the initial 13 months of renting a CPAP, you should expect to have out-of-pocket costs because Medicare requires you to meet a deductible and then pay coinsurance of 20%.